suarez-getty-1.png

 Getty Images

 While there's no Aaron Judge or Juan Soto on the market this winter, there's plenty of top talent still available.
-Kyle Tucker, a four-time All-Star who will turn 29 in January, leads the list, and though his second half left much to be desired, he could be a huge asset for any team.
-Alex Bregman was left on the market until late last winter but he showed no ill effects, putting up a 128 OPS+.
-On the pitching side, Framber Valdez and Ranger Suárez could frontline almost any rotation.
+Tucker, a four-time All-Star who will turn 29 in January, leads the list, and though his second half left much to be desired, he could be a huge asset for any team.
+Bregman was left on the market until late last winter but he showed no ill effects, putting up a 128 OPS+.
+On the pitching side, Valdez and Suárez would slot in toward the front of any rotation.

 Ranking top 50 MLB free agents for 2026: Kyle Tucker, Alex Bregman at top, plus landing spots for every player